opsdroid/opsdroid/docs/configuration-reference.md

 _Note: If no file named `configuration.yaml` can be found on one of these folders one will be created for you taken from the [example configuration file](https://github.com/opsdroid/opsdroid/blob/master/opsdroid/configuration/example_configuration.yaml)_

-If you are using one of the default locations you can run the command `opsdroid -e` or `opsdroid --edit-config` to open the configuration with your favorite editor(taken from the environment variable `EDITOR`) or the default editor [vim](tutorials/introduction-vim.md).
+If you are using one of the default locations you can run the command `opsdroid config edit` to open the configuration with your favorite editor(taken from the environment variable `EDITOR`) or the default editor [vim](tutorials/introduction-vim.md).

 The opsdroid project itself is very simple and requires modules to give it functionality.
 In your configuration file, you must specify the connector, skill, and database* modules you wish to use and any options they may require.